Equivariant flow matching: Equivariant optimal transport flow matching

-Consider an $O(D)$- and $S(N)$-invariant target distribution $\mu(x_1)$ and a prior $q(x_0)$ that possesses the same symmetries.
+Refer to \cref{appendix:eq-ot-flow-matching-derivation} for an extensive derivation and discussion.
+The key insights can be summarized as follows: (i) Given the $G$-equivariance of the target OT map $T$, it is natural to employ an $G$-equivariant flow model for its learning. (ii) From 2. and 3., we can follow that our proposed cost function $\tilde{c}$, effectively aligns pairs of samples in a manner consistent with how they are aligned under the $G$-equivariant OT map $T$.

+In this work we focus on $O(D)$- and $S(N)$-invariant distributions, which are common for molecules and multi-particle systems.
 The minimal squared distance for a pair of points $(x_0, x_1)$, taking into account these symmetries, can be obtained by minimizing the squared Euclidean distance over all possible combinations of rotations, reflections, and permutations

 However, computing the exact minimal squared distance is computationally infeasible in practice due to the need to search over all possible combinations of rotations and permutations.
 Therefore, we approximate the minimizer by performing a sequential search